Ebanflo42/TL-Isomap/README.md

 ## Further Information

-The library offers the use of DBSCAN or SLC for clustering; different parameters must be passed to the constructor of the `Mapper` object depending on which clustering algorithm is to be used.
+The library offers the use of DBSCAN or SLC for clustering; different parameters must be passed to the constructor of the `TLIsomap` object depending on which clustering algorithm is to be used.

-In the future, manifold tearing ought to be added to the library.